Green11-KD/Message-Spammer/README.md

    ![image](https://github.com/user-attachments/assets/ef908606-1425-40dc-9f41-85133e3d0a1d)
 7. If you want to stop it, you can do that by pressing F6 again.
 But when the program sends enough message, it will stop by itself.
 8. When you're done, press enter again to exit the program.

+## Guidelines

+### Acceptable Use

+This tool is provided for authorized purposes only.
+You agree to use this tool responsibly and in compliance with all applicable laws and regulations.
+You are prohibited from using this tool for illegal, malicious, or harmful activities, including but not limited to unsolicited messaging, harassment, or violating terms of service of any platform.

+### User Responsibility

+You are solely responsible for how you use this tool.
+The developer of this tool assumes no responsibility for any consequences, arising from the use or misuse of the tool.

 # Not working?